elenacamuffo/Deep-3D-optimization/README.md

 ## Credits
 If you consider our work useful, please consider citing:

-      @article{
+      @article{camuffo2022deep,
-        title={Deep 3D Model Optimization for Immersive and Interactive Applications}, authors={Camuffo, Elena and Battisti, Federica and Pham, Francesco and Milani, Simone}, journal={European Workshop on Visual Information Processing (EUVIP)}, year={2022}
+        title={Deep 3D Model Optimization for Immersive and Interactive Applications}, author={Camuffo, Elena and Battisti, Federica and Pham, Francesco and Milani, Simone}, journal={European Workshop on Visual Information Processing (EUVIP)}, year={2022}
         }